What is public information on Facebook?

 - Your name, profile picture and cover photo help people recognize you.

-- Gender helps us describe you (ex: "Add her as a friend").
+- Gender helps us describe you (example: "Add her as a friend").

-- Listing your networks (ex: school, workplace) allows others to find you more easily.
+- Listing your networks (example: school, workplace) allows others to find you more easily.

-- Username and user ID (ex: your account number) are in the URL of your profile.
+- Username and user ID (example: your account number) are in the URL of your profile.

 - Age range helps provide you with age-appropriate content.